Spanish tapas, a perfect gastronomic format for your business

 • Cold tapas:

-Potato omelette with caramelized onion and goat cheese curl
+Potato omelette with caramelized onion and goat cheese roll

 Whole kefir toast, salmon and avocado